japaric/embedded-in-rust/content/hello-world.md

 interested in anything that has a `#![no_std]` attribute in it [^no_std] so I may cover some other stuff as well.

-[^targets]: There's in tree support for MSP430 but the LLVM backend is still
+[^targets]: There's in tree support for MSP430 microcontrollers but I own no
-    experimental; and, AVR support is not in tree yet.
+    MSP430 hardware; and, AVR support is not in tree yet.

 [^no_std]: That includes building your own `std`!
 So I may write about [Xargo]
     and [steed] at some point.